Bulguksa - Most Beautiful Temples in South Korea

 Baell Pavilion at Haeinsa Temple in Hapcheon

 Haeinsa Temple, located in Hapcheon, South Korea, is a significant cultural and religious site.
-Visitors to Haeinsa Temple can explore the various halls and buildings, including the Daejeon Kwang Jeon Hall, which houses a statue of Buddha, and the Janggyeong Panjeon, where the Tripitaka Koreana is kept.
-The temple also offers programs for visitors to experience temple life, such as meditation and temple stay programs.
+Visitors can explore historic halls like Daejeon Kwang Jeon Hall and Janggyeong Panjeon, where the famous Tripitaka Koreana woodblocks are preserved.
+The temple also offers meditation and temple stay programs for those curious about temple life.

 Address: 473, Haeinsa-ro, Gaya-myeon Hapcheon-gun, Gyeongsangnam-do, South Korea, 50263.